flare-foundation/attestation-client/docs/installation/general-installation.md

 nano .config.secret.sh
 ```

+---
+### 3) Install
 After the configuration is setup run the main installer
 ```
 ./scripts/install.sh
 ```

 ---
-Details about installation and dependencies are [here](./installation-details.md)
+Detailed information about installation and dependencies are [here](./installation-details.md)

 ## Update configuration
 Once Attestation Suite is installed you can change configuration files and run next script.

+Settings that cannot be changed are:
+- hostname
+- node password

 Setup configuration files are in folder `../attestation-suite-config/`:
 - chains.credentials.json